501 - Live at Bass Concert Hall (Austin Night 1)

 But they're really good fakes.

-these fakes include several several universities here in Texas and beyond, the Dallas Public Library, and even the private collection of former Governor Bill Clements.
+So the people in the institutions that have been duped by these fakes fakes include several universities here in Texas and beyond, the Dallas Public Library, and even the private collection of former Governor Bill Clements.

-So Tom starts finding very subtle tells in these fakes, like inaccuracies and text dimensions, stay with me.
+So Tom starts finding very subtle tells in these fakes, like inaccuracies and text dimensions.
+Stay with me.

 Use of inks and fonts that don't exist back then.

-It just says Yahoo at the bottom.
+um it just says yahoo at the bottom

 I'm going to introduce you now